Josian2004/s3-portfolio/Individual/README.md

 **NFR-01:** The current Lua scripts shouldn’t become very much slower.
 -	**S-01.1:** The system should run parallel to the main script, so it doesn’t halt the main script.

-**NFR-02:** All the turtles should send their information to one central computer; this computer will then send them to the back-end.
+**NFR-02:** All the turtles should send their information to one central computer; this computer will then send them to the back end.

 **NFR-03:** Only authorized users should be able to use this application.